mmlacak/crochess/docs/source/libcc/ccpath.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-For a given path node, :c:member:`fork` member concatenate to existing path; other members provide list of alternative (:c:member:`alt`), or substitute paths (:c:member:`sub`), and so has to find path node to replace, or alter; this is mostly the first node of a list of alternative, substitute paths.
+For a given path node, :c:member:`fork` member concatenate to existing path; other members provide list of alternative (:c:member:`alt`) paths, and so has to find path node to replace, or alter; this is mostly the first node of a list of alternative paths.

 Starting node is to be found by using :c:member:`back__w`, and checking if parent node points to a current node, e.g. if :c:expr:`current->back__w->alt == current`